 - Please contact our lab to find out what pricing and test reporting turn around options is available.

-Additional Special Instructions When Sampling Vermiculite Attic Insulation
+Vermiculite Attic Insulation: Additional Special Instructions for Sampling

 - Collect 2 cups full of the material from the bottom half of the insulation in the attic or from the bottom of the wall cavity.